Seth-Lamancusa/26quick/README.md

 1) Click the "Download Local Storage" button and a file named "localStorage_YYYY-MM-DD_HH-MM-SS.json" will be downloaded.
 2) Now, create a folder under the "data" directory with a name beginning with "session_" (a number following this string would be most natural of course).
 See example called "session_n".
 3) Place the downloaded .json file into this folder.
 4) Edit the file "generate_session_data.py" to include the correct .json filename and output folder path.
 The paths are currently configured to work in the "session_n" example directory.
+You can run the script as-is to generate analyses for the example session.
   * ![Screenshot of relevant lines](images/i_o.png)
+5) Before you can run the analyses, you'll need to install the necessary Python packages by running the following command in the project directory: pip install -r requirements.txt
-5) Finally, run the "generate_session_data.py" script and your session directory should be populated with 4 additional files and a folder called "lm":
+6) Finally, run the "generate_session_data.py" script and your session directory should be populated with 4 additional files and a folder called "lm":
   * **performance_plot.png**: a simple visualization, with time and mistakes plotted on parallel y-axes
   * **raw_YYYY-MM-DD_HH-MM-SS.csv**: a csv file in which rows describe in-game events, like key presses and releases or the starts and ends of runs
   * **session_YYYY-MM-DD_HH-MM-SS.csv**: a .csv file in which rows describe full runs